Salon by Loran Bohall

 INPerspective by Ian Carstens, Rachel Kavathe, Sarah Marsom, Jonathan Nesci, Timothy Rix.

 About the Gallery

-A project of the downtown Arts & Entertainment District, this space is managed by the Columbus Area Arts Council.
-411 is made possible by grants from the Efroymson Family Fund, the Columbus Area Visitors Center, the Columbus Museum of Art & Design and by donations from the community.
+Managed by the Columbus Area Arts Council, 411 is made possible by grants from the Efroymson Family Fund, City of Columbus, Columbus Museum of Art & Design and by donations from the community.

-The 411 Community Studio is a flexible space for local and visiting artists to work, meet and collaborate.
+The 411 Community Studio is a flexible space for youth arts and emerging creatives to work, meet and collaborate.
 Made of custom plywood panels and built-in furniture, the space is meant to evolve as artists work with the community to reimagine the exhibition wall into temporary installations.
 The Community Studio is part of the Columbus Area Arts Council's inaugural residency project and was made possible through generous support from Heritage Fund: The Community Foundation of Bartholomew County.